Tap to display sub-menu choices,

 You’ll have reflective discussions throughout your internship to gain a deeper understanding of local realities and diverse worldviews.

-An internship lets you give back to your host community by doing work that benefits the people who have shared so much with you.
+An internship lets you give back to the host community who shared so much with you.

 How do I know if my home school will award academic credit for my internship?